P403n1x87/austin/README.md

 git clone --depth=1 https://github.com/P403n1x87/austin.git
 ~~~

-On Linux one can then use the command
+On Linux, one can then use the command

 ~~~ console
 gcc -O3 -Os -Wall -pthread src/*.c -o src/austin